The Food Bank Annual Report

 On a daily Basis...

 The Food Bank of Western Massachusetts works hard to feed our neighbors in need and lead the community to end hunger.
-Our impact is felt— both directly and indirectly — by 225,000 individuals struggling to make ends meet.
+Our impact is felt— both directly and indirectly — by 91,000 individuals struggling to make ends meet every month.
 On any given day, our dedicated staff are dispersed throughout the region, ensuring that everyone has access to healthy food, regardless of their circumstances.

 Our Brown Bag: Food for Elders provided a free monthly bag of healthy groceries to seniors.
 This reliable source of healthy food for 7,135 people includes food specifically selected to meet seniors’ dietary needs.